youssef-gerges-ramzy-mokhtar/Book-Recorder-Website/README.md

 ## Webpage Link
 You can access this webpage through the following link: https://book-reader-1.000webhostapp.com/index.php \
-If this link doesn't work try the following link instead: http://book-recorder.free.nf/
+If this link doesn't work try the following link instead: http://book-recorder.free.nf/ .
+If both links don't work try to use a VPN

 ## Screenshots